MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Added support for the SQL Server 2022 public preview
 - Added support for enabling debug logging in Windows Event Log
 - Added support for enabling [diagnostic tracing](/troubleshoot/system-center/scom/use-diagnostic-tracing) in the System Center Operations Manager toolset
-- The SQL Server Evaluation edition can now be added to the exclude list of the "Local DB Engine" discovery
+- The SQL Server Evaluation edition can now be added to the exclude list of the "Local Database Engine" discovery
 - Monitoring workflows have been optimized for better performance
 - Updated the "Product Version Compliance" monitor with the most recent version of public updates for SQL Server
 - Updated display strings